impactorbitco/handbook-main/content/ims/policies/HR/Flexible Working.md

 Company Handbook: true
 Created time: 24 March 2025 10:41
 ID: POL-171
-IMS: Occupational Health and Safety Management (https://www.notion.so/Occupational-Health-and-Safety-Management-1b5d6625c679806a9549eedb564e326a?pvs=21)
+IMS: Occupational Health and Safety Management
 Last edited time: 7 October 2025 17:27
-Parent item: Fair Employment and Labour Standards Policy (Fair%20Employment%20and%20Labour%20Standards%20Policy%20285d6625c679807ba5efe51b1cf97c93.md)
+Parent item: Fair Employment and Labour Standards Policy
 Status: Not started
 Version Number: 1.1
 weight: 10
 ---
-# Flexible Working Policy

 ## 1. Purpose and Scope

-This policy outlines our approach to flexible working arrangements and applies to all employees of Green Orbit Digital.
+This policy outlines our approach to flexible working arrangements and applies to all employees of Impact Orbit Creative Group.

 ## 2. Definition of Flexible Working